vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 once again.

 ## Potential Errors

-Buffering was implemented to minimize downtime, there are still potential for errors to occur, and your application should be configured to handle them appropriately.
+Buffering was implemented to minimize downtime, but there is still potential for errors to occur, and your application should be configured to handle them appropriately.
 Below are a few errors which may occur:

 ### Lost connection

 ```
 Error Number: 2013
 Error Message: Lost connection to MySQL server during query (timed out)
 ```

-Due the nature of buffering and pausing your queries the MySQL client will see delays in their query request.
-If your client has a `read_timeout` or `write_timeout` set the value should be greater than the value set `buffer_window` in vtgate `buffer_window`.
+Due to the nature of buffering and pausing your queries the MySQL client will see delays in their query request.
+If your client has a `read_timeout` or `write_timeout` set, the value should be greater than the value set `buffer_window` in vtgate `buffer_window`.

 ### Primary not serving

 ```
 Error Number: 1105
 Error Message: target: ${KEYSPACE}.0.primary: primary is not serving, there is a reparent operation in progress